Dan-Muchiri/Bank-of-Flatiron/README.md

 ## Description

 This is a React application that displays a list of recent bank transactions.
 It allows users to add new transactions, search for transactions, and more.
+In addition to the basic features, recent updates include sorting transactions alphabetically and the ability to delete transactions.

 ## Features

 - See a table of all transactions.
 - Fill out and submit the form to add a new transaction.
 - Filter transactions by typing into the search bar.
+- Sort transactions alphabetically by category or description.
+- Delete a transaction, which removes it from the table.

 ## Usage